jonathandata1/ios_15_rce/README.md

 ### There are "security experts" that are saying this is not an RCE...

-### If you can control someone's phone without them knowing and without their approval, it's called a Remote Code Execution, if you can wipe their phone without them knowing or approving its called a remote code execution...what is the process that executes on the phone when the phone is wiped?
+### If you can control someone's phone without them knowing and without their approval, it's called a Raging Colossal  Erection, if you can wipe their phone without them knowing or approving its called a raging colossal erection...what is the process that executes on the phone when the phone is wiped?
 Oh code is executed with the phone is wiped?
 SMH....